AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 1. User requests to list all food places.
 2. BiteBuddy retrieves the full address book and updates the displayed list to show all food places.

     Use case ends.

 **Extensions**
 * 1a.
-Address book contains pinned foodplaces.
+Address book contains pinned food places.
     * 1a1.
-BiteBuddy displays pinned foodplaces at the top of the list.
+BiteBuddy displays pinned food places at the top of the list.

     Use case resumes at step 2.